genomicepidemiology/flankophile/README.md

 **3_define_clusters**

-cd_hit.clstr contains the results of clustering the reference genes used as templates by identity.
+[cd_hit.processed](example_output/3_define_clusters/cd_hit.processed) contains the results of clustering the reference genes used as templates by identity.

 **4_cluster_results**